A Personalised Formal Verification Framework for Monitoring Activities of Daily Living of Older Adults Living Independently in Their Homes: Related Work

-Early work on ADL monitoring using unobtrusive sensors has primarily focused on recognising and tracking ADLs.
-Initial studies, such as those by Munguia et al.~\cite{munguiatapia2003,munguiatapia2004}, used contact sensors and energy switches to capture events involving people living alone to track daily activities.
-Following this, a range of studies have examined various aspects of ADL monitoring.
+While the aforementioned work, frequently conducted with clinical support, has primarily focused on health care, our work complements this perspective by addressing the quality of life of OAs by verifying that their routines are performed in accordance with safety and behavioural properties in combination with their own preferences.
+Building on this distinction, subsequent studies have explored various aspects of ADL monitoring beyond health care contexts.
 For instance, Kang et al.~\cite{kang2023} focused on the use of IoT devices and sensor fusion to capture ADL events and improve data reliability, while Matsui et al.~\cite{matsui2020} proposed semi-automated mechanisms that relied on physical buttons for activity annotation.
 Tonkin et al.~\cite{Tonkin2023} worked on a multi-sensor dataset collected in a controlled residential setting, enhancing its accessibility through improved documentation, annotations, and organisation.
 That dataset comprises short-duration scripted ADLs.

 The use of formal methods in ADL monitoring has also been explored in previous studies.
 Konios et al.~\cite{konios2018} used Petri nets to distinguish between normal and abnormal behaviour in data captured from motion, light, temperature, and contact sensors.
-Garcia-Constantino et al.~\cite{garcia-Constantino2020,garciaPetri} collected data from ambient and wearable sensors to identify abnormal behaviour during preparation of beverages in the kitchen using Petri nets.
+Garcia-Constantino et al.~\cite{garcia-Constantino2020,garciaPetri} monitored ambient and wearable sensor data to identify deviations from normal behaviour during preparation of kitchen beverages, also using Petri nets.
 Magherini et al.~\cite{magherini2013} used temporal logic to automate the recognition of three ADLs within a hypothetical scenario involving a person living alone.
 The activities assumed specific sequences and timing of actions, which were captured by camera sensors.
 A shared characteristic of the above approaches is their reliance on common assumptions about the ADLs a person performs and where these activities are conducted.
-Moreover, the aforementioned studies, involving formal verification and ADLs, were carried out in controlled, simulated environments.
-In contrast, our work focuses on OAs performing ADLs in their own homes and personalises the approach so that the data collection, models and properties to be verified are all tailored to their situation and preferences, an approach that has been advocated by other studies~\cite{guerra2023,robinson2020}.
-Furthermore, we streamline our pipeline by using an automated tool that generates formal symbolic models based on home layouts and the positioning of sensors.
+Moreover, these studies, involving formal verification and ADLs, were carried out in controlled, simulated environments.